Blog Ultimate SOC 2 Checklist: A Comprehensive Guide for Compliance in 2023

 In many cases, multiple trust service criteria will be applicable.
 Determining their relevance requires understanding what each encompasses.
 For instance, while ‘security’ focuses on protecting resources against unauthorized access, ‘availability’ ensures system functionality upon demand by an agreed-upon party; ‘confidentiality’ safeguards data from prying eyes; ‘processing integrity’ confirms that processes function as intended without disruption or alteration; and ‘privacy’ aims at protecting personally identifiable information according to established policies.

 Start the journey to SOC 2 compliance by conducting an initial gap analysis.
-This crucial process evaluates security practices against the comprehensive SOC 2 requirements and framework.
+The thorough SOC 2 requirements and methodology are compared to security practices in this important procedure.

 Through this detailed examination, potential areas of non-compliance surface, guiding the direction for remediation and control implementation efforts.
-Utilizing tools such as vulnerability scanners and incident management systems will aid in accurately identifying these gaps.
+Accurately detecting these gaps will be made easier with the use of technologies like incident management systems and vulnerability scanners.

 Aim to find every weak link during this stage – it is better to locate these issues now than during an external audit conducted by an AICPA-accredited firm.